 Making on-time rent payments.

-The top three credit bureaus – TransUnion®, Experian, and Equifax – all include positive rent payments on credit reports, which in turn can help increase your credit scores.
+All of the major credit bureaus include positive rent payments on credit reports, which in turn can help increase your credit scores.
 Unfortunately, rent payments aren’t automatically reported.

 This is where CreditPop comes in; we believe that renters should enjoy the same benefit from the money they spend on housing as homeowners do.